IowaScaledEngineering/ise-docs/docs/ProtoThrottle/manual.md

     See [Set Locomotive Menu](#set-locomotive-cenu) for how to set a short (primary) address.

-**NOTE: the ProtoThrottle function settings are set to standard DCC function numbers by default.
+**NOTE: The ProtoThrottle function settings are set to standard DCC function numbers by default.
 If you need to change any function number, the steps are explained below:**

 !!! success "Step 4"